kgdunn/pid-book/univariate-review/univariate-review.rst

 **Outliers**

+	.. index:: outlier

-	Outliers are hard to define precisely, but an acceptable definition is that an outlier is a point that is unusual, given the context of the surrounding data, as the following 2 sequences of numbers show (4024 is an outlier in the second sequence).
+	Outliers are hard to define precisely, but an acceptable definition is that an outlier is a point that is unusual, given the context of the surrounding data, as the following 2 sequences of numbers show.
+The 4024 is an outlier in the second sequence, but not in the first.

 	* 4024, 5152, 2314, 6360, 4915, 9552, 2415, 6402, 6261
 	* 4, 61, 12, 64, 4024, 52, -8, 67, 104, 24